PlanitarInc/go-workers-once/README.md

-**IMPORTANT**: the middleware does not work on top of vanilla [jrallison/go-workers](https://github.com/jrallison/go-workers), but requires a Planitar's fork [PlanitarInc/go-workers](https://github.com/PlanitarInc/go-workers).
+**IMPORTANT**: the middleware does not work on top of vanilla [jrallison/go-workers](https://github.com/jrallison/go-workers), but requires Planitar's fork [PlanitarInc/go-workers](https://github.com/PlanitarInc/go-workers).
 The fork adds a support for 2 additional functions:
 `PrepareEnqueuMsg()` and `EnqueueMsg()`.

+### Usage

+Enqueue your tasks with `EnqueueOnce()`, add a customized middleware to take care of these tasks.

 ### Example